**We are now providing individual and group support via phone or online. Please check our Program Guide for updated offerings.**

 Care Partner Support Groups: Support groups are offered to family care partners and friends throughout Durham Region.
 Attending a meeting provides an opportunity to exchange information and concerns in a supportive environment with others who understand.
 Meetings last approximately two hours and are facilitated by family support staff and trained volunteers.
 We offer a selection of daytime and evening sessions in Pickering, Ajax, Whitby, Oshawa, Bowmanville, Port Perry, Uxbridge, and Beaverton.
 If you have never attended one of our groups before, please call ahead to register.
 Click here to view a full list of our groups.

-This 8 - week program is for family caregivers of people with early and mid-stage dementia.
+This eight-week program is for family caregivers of people with early and mid-stage dementia.
 An Accredited program of the Sinai Health System Reitman Centre CARERS Program, this is a fully integrated, comprehensive dementia care program that introduces the innovative use of standardized patients - actors trained to simulate real-life situations - so that caregivers, guided by expert clinical coaches, will learn how to deal with common challenging situations.
 CARERS (Coaching, Advocacy, Respite, Education, Relationship, Simulation) Program.
 The focus is on practical skills based tools and emotional supports needed to provide care for family members with dementia.

 • Develop more effective problem solving skills